mattrips/scratchPad/Protocol Conformance.md

   * Inherited requirements of a protocol are irrelevant to determination of a protocol witness set.
   *

+&#9724; witness
+: Given a protocol requirement of a protocol and a declaration that a type conforms to the protocol, the ***witness*** is the one and only implementation that will be used to satisfy the protocol requirement.
+[comments:  this does not apply in the case of the direct use of an implementation -- accessing the implementation directly on the type.]

 &#9724; unconditionally accessible implementation
 : Given a declaration that a type conforms to a protocol,